metosin/reitit/doc/ring/static.md

 | :path            | optional path to mount the handler to.
 Works only if mounted outside of a router.
 | :loader          | optional class loader to resolve the resources
 | :index-files     | optional vector of index-files to look in a resource directory, defaults to `["index.html"]`
-| :allow-symlinks? | allow symlinks that lead to paths outside the root classpath directories, defaults to `false`

 ### TODO